jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *ed* branch, which is branched from the *rewrite* branch.
+This is the *editline* branch, which branched from the *ed* branch, which is branched from the *rewrite* branch.

 Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify the code, and improve the responsiveness of the programming environment.

 Recent work in the *rewrite* branch:

+- 13 Jul 2023: make *editline* branch to *ed* branch.
+  Add *editline* module, non-blocking alternative to builtin *readline*, to use in new *pmacs* editor without append mode so you can add or delete text anywhere in the buffer at any time.

 - 1 Jul 2023: dmacs editor working (no longer called pmacs), merge *pmacs* branch back into *ed* branch.